stefwalter/blog/content/technical/open-source-as-a-service.md

 their team members can get a change rapidly deployed.

 As Open Source, we have all the ingredients to have a decisive advantage here.
-To effectively collaborate on services with contributors across humanity.
+To effectively collaborate on  **Open Source Services**, contributors across humanity.

 Lets try to craft a playbook to achieve this basic capability that drives Open Source: The ability to change code and interact with that change ... on a service.